devdekunle/AirBnB_clone/README.md

 THE COMMANDS AVAILABLE IN THE INTERPRETER:
 create: Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id of the instance.

+show: Prints the string representation of an instance based on the class name and id of the instance